Reaz2020/Prog_1_Dog_PROJECT/README.md

 Where users are able to add and remove dogs from their list and on their own as an owner.
 User can bid and heighest bidder will own the dog.

 Program is runable in any IDE that can run java program with sdk installed.
-For example intelij or Eclips Unit testing were done on the program and can be tested by anyone in the console who can give input and see the output on the console.
+For example intelij or Eclips.
+Unit testing were done on the program and can be tested by anyone in the console who can give input and see the output on the console.

-Intelije were used to build the program and maven to atutest the intigration
+Intelije were used to build the program and maven to atutest the intigration.